-Dog Canyon Campground, Guadalupe Mountains National Park, Salt Flat, TX
+Dog Canyon Campground, Guadalupe Mountains National Park, TX - Latest Reviews, Photos & Campground Map

 Dog Canyon Campground is part of Guadalupe Mountains National Park in Texas (3 hrs 53 min east of El Paso, TX) with an elevation of 6,270 feet.
-There are a total of 14 campsites.
+There are a total of 14 campsites including 10 tent-only sites.
 The campground is open all year.
 4 sites can accommodate RVs and trailers up to 20 feet.
 All sites are currently reservable.
+Reservations can be booked up to 6 months in advance.
 Fees range from $20.00 to $60.00.
+Some amenities include flush toilets.
 Activities include biking, hiking trails.

 Make a Reservation